-- Fullstack React by Anthony Accomazzo, Nate Murray, Ari Lerner, Clay Allsopp, David Guttman and Tyler McGinnis: This book has a huge resource of 15 chapters, sample apps, detailed explanations and is up-to-date with the recent changes.
+- Fullstack React by Anthony Accomazzo, Nate Murray, Ari Lerner, Clay Allsopp, David Guttman, and Tyler McGinnis: This book has a huge resource of 15 chapters, sample apps, and detailed explanations and is up-to-date with the recent changes.

-- React in Action by Mark Tielens Thomas: This book focusses on introducing the front-end developers to the React world, it has ample examples to look onto and also covers React tooling.
+- React in Action by Mark Tielens Thomas: This book focuses on introducing front-end developers to the React world, it has ample examples to look into and also covers React tooling.

-- Reactjs Templates by WrapPixel: They offer high quality and free react admin dashboards and website templates under MIT License.
+- Reactjs Templates by WrapPixel: They offer high-quality and free react admin dashboards and website templates under MIT License.
 Which can help you to use it in your personal as well as commercial project for free.
-There also premium react templates included, which has lots of ready to use components with stuning designs.
+There are also premium react templates included, which have lots of ready-to-use components with stunning designs.
 Do check.

 - React Themes by ThemeForest: Has a variety of react templates.
 They all are paid templates.